Duff Beer: Mexico

-Since 2006, Rodrigo Contreras, from Guadalajara, Mexico is setting up a business with the purpose of selling Duff beer.
+In 2006, Rodrigo Contreras, from Guadalajara, Mexico created a business, with the purpose of selling Duff beer.
 He managed to register the "Duff" trademark in Mexico, as well as the domain name DuffDeMexico.com.
 Contreras designed the bottle to be identical to the one portrayed on The Simpsons.
 The bottle can be seen at his website.
 The beer is currently available at a few bars, but Contreras has stated his intention of selling it at convenience stores and even exporting it to the United States.

 This case has been featured on several Mexican newspapers and magazines, but most of them focus on the novelty the beer represents, rather than the legal implications of it.
 The "Duff" trademark was not registered in Mexico before Contreras registered it; however, Mexican intellectual property law recognizes the concept of "brand notoriety", which states that if any brand is well known by a specific section of the consumers or the industry due to the commercial activities or advertisement done by its owners, they have the right to claim the ownership of the trademark.

 Since its inception, the Mexican brand Duff has spread to other countries in Latin-America like Brazil, Chile, Colombia, among others.